damianhakert/damianhakert.github.io/source/_posts/2015-09-17-gitlab-announces-$4M-series-a-funding-from-khosla-ventures.markdown

 ![Activity View](/images/screenshots_8.0/activity_view.png)

-More than 100K companies and organizations currently use GitLab on premises including NASA, CERN, Alibaba, SpaceX, O’Reilly, IBM and Expedia.
-These organizations and many individual contributors hack on, contribute to and help GitLab become better every single day.
+More than 100K companies and organizations currently use GitLab on premises including NASA, CERN, Alibaba, SpaceX, O’Reilly, IBM, and Expedia.
+These organizations and many individual contributors hack on, contribute to, and help GitLab become better every single day.

 It is our goal to become the default solution for anyone building software and working together.
 The excitement and passion of our community has convinced us